ericsonweah/ericsonweah/README.md

 # currently

-- 🔭 I’m currently working on refactoring and rebuilding my website and portfolio.
+- 🔭 I’m currently writing a database framework in Javascript.
 - 🌱 I’m currently learning writing professional and business documents.
 - 🌱 I’m currently improving and digging deeper into Javascript and PHP as deep as I can.
 And I am loving it so far.
 - 👯 I’m looking to collaborate on a big open source project.